The World Is Yours (Nas song): Soundtrack appearances

 The song was featured in the video games Tony Hawk's Underground and NBA 2K13.
 It can also be heard in a scene in the 2002 film Antwone Fisher, and appears on the soundtrack for the 2008 film The Wackness.
 The song is also played in the 2015 film Dope.

 Other cultural references

-"The World Is Yours" was mentioned by Nas in his later songs "Got Ur Self A..." and "Firm Biz".
+"The World Is Yours" was mentioned by Nas in his later songs "Got Ur Self a Gun" and "Firm Biz".